 Put on some food preparation gloves and mix the spices into the ground meat until it is uniformly coated with the spice mixture.

-Grab a handful of the sausage, form it into a small patty, and fry it up in a skillet.
-Taste, and adjust the seasoning as needed.
+Grab a handful of the sausage, form it into a burger-sized patty, and fry it up in a skillet.
+Taste and adjust the seasoning as needed.

 Before you add more chili powder to turn up the heat, stop and think about who will be eating this.
 Family?
 Friends?
 Or enemies...

-Weigh out the sausage mixture ½ pound at a time, and wrap it first in wax paper, then a second time in Butcher Paper, or seal in small freezer bags.
-Using a Sharpie, label each package Mexican Chorizo: made March 11, 2014.
+Weigh out the sausage mixture into ½-pound portions.
+Wrap each portion first in wax paper, then a second time in Butcher Paper, or seal in small freezer bags.
+Using a Sharpie, label each package with the date it was made.
+Mexican Chorizo: made April 20, 2014.

-Refrigerate at least 24 hours before consuming to allow the flavors to mingle.
-It will last in the refrigerator for up to 1 week, or in the freezer for up to 2 months.
+Refrigerate at least 24 hours before consuming to allow flavors to mingle.
+It will last up to 1 week in the refrigerator and up to 1 month in the freezer.